Free digital copy

 Whilst the digital realm can help you amplify activities, Sandra is quick to point out that digital will complement, not replace, live happenings.
-She cites a live immersive that digital behemoths TikTok recently held in Westfield.
+She cites a live immersive that digital behemoths TikTok held in Westfield.
 “If you only rely on digital ads and digital targeting, you end up speaking to people who already know you or already had an interest.
 You end up in an echo chamber: you sell to followers but after a while the pool will get exhausted as you’re retargeting the same people and you’ll get diminishing results.
 What a physical experience can do is just really help with word of mouth.
 It can help spread the word beyond a very narrow target audience.”

 A Christmas experience your customers will want to shout about?
 That’s well worth a little planning.

 “The idea for the shop came from lockdown, when as a restaurateur I was able to get hold of some amazing produce and turned one of our dining rooms into a shop for locals who were struggling to get hold of groceries.”
 As co-founder of the Brucan Pubs group operating a clutch of top-end gastropubs, owner James Lyon-Shaw knows a bit about curating a welcoming environment.
-This Christmas, Goswell & Bird’s – the Brucan group’s first venture into retail – will transform into a private dining area in the evenings, having hosted sales of turkeys, festive bakes and gift items on traditional shelves harking back to the village’s Victorian stores.
+Goswell & Bird’s – the Brucan group’s first venture into retail – has transformed into a private dining area in the evenings, having hosted sales of turkeys, festive bakes and gift items on traditional shelves harking back to the village’s Victorian stores.

 “As someone who’s been in hospitality longer than I care to remember, I get frustrated when I get to a shop where you’re waiting for ages to get served or are cattle-herded through the space,” says James.
 “Sometimes it feels like the magic of service in shops has been lost.
 So one of our aims is to make that experience of shopping really nice again, creating a space where we can have those conversations with customers and pass on the passion for the amazing produce we can get.”